Residency in Veterinary Clinical Pathology

 The primary duties and responsibilities of the resident cover a broad spectrum of activities related to their clinical training.
 In addition to their clinical diagnostic responsibilities, which encompass cytology, hematology, clinical chemistry, and coagulation testing, residents are expected to participate in the didactic and laboratory teaching of clinical pathology for 2nd year DVM students and in the Laboratory Medicine rotation for 4th year DVM students.
 Participation in departmental seminars and training sessions in gross, microscopic, and clinical pathology is expected.

 Residents are expected to design and complete at least one publication-quality research project.
-Recently funded resident studies include: 1) the flow cytometric characterization of the canine spleen and visceral lymph nodes, 2) the cytologic assessment of canine mast cell tumors, and 3) an assessment of the cell block in the evaluation of canine lymphadenopathy.
+Recent resident studies include: 1) the flow cytometric characterization of the canine spleen and visceral lymph nodes, 2) the cytologic assessment of canine mast cell tumors, and 3) characterization of the cytologic features of canine liver masses.
 In addition, residents are expected to participate in other scholarly activities, including ASVCP case submissions, book chapter authorship, case report preparation, and collaborative research.

-Annual salary is $31,000 for the 1st year, $32,000 for the 2nd year, and $33,000 for the 3rd year.
-FICA, state and federal income taxes are withheld.
-Benefits include: health insurance, 15 days of vacation per year, professional liability insurance, time off to attend one professional meeting per year, a continuing education fund, a teaching write-off fund for clinical cases, and covered parking in close proximity to the CVM.
-Laboratory coats and surgical scrubs are supplied.
+Annual salary is $40,000 and benefits include: health insurance, 15 days of vacation per year, professional liability insurance, time off to attend one professional meeting per year, a continuing education fund, a teaching write-off fund for clinical cases, and covered parking in close proximity to the CVM.

 About the Clinical Pathology team